-There are plenty of advantages to renting.
-The freedom to move wherever you want, not having the responsibility if something breaks down and no mortgage hanging over your head are all examples of benefits for renters.
+There are plenty of advantages to renting: the freedom to move wherever you want, less responsibility and no mortgage hanging over your head.
 For a long time however, you were at a serious disadvantage when it came to broadband contracts.

 Even more problematic is that with a minimal notice period on most leases, you’re not going to have a great deal of time to sort out your broadband contract while everything else is up in the air.
-While sometimes you’ll be able to switch, this is sometimes at the discretion of the telco – which doesn’t fill most tenants with a whole lot of confidence.
+While sometimes you’ll be able to switch, this tends to be at the discretion of the telco – which doesn’t fill most tenants with a whole lot of confidence.

 Then there’s broadband bundling, which means putting all of your telecommunications services – i.e. home and mobile phone, internet and television services – into the same, you guessed it, bundle.
 This will be more convenient, but generally speaking might be less suited to individuals who will want some aspects of the bundle but not others.